makrai/notes/kratzer88-stage-level-individual-level-pred.md

 29

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
-10 Tlu�se d2ita show 21gain the by now f21mlll21r behavior or subjects.
+10 Tluase d2ita show 21gain the by now f21mlll21r behavior or subjects.

 Subjects or Stllge-level predicates zmd subjects or UnZICCUsatl't'e Individual-level predicates can b e VP-Internat, but subjects or